QuentinRa/blog.quentinra.dev/cyber/server/web/ssrf/index.md

 **Allow List/Whitelist**

 It's usually the better way.
-But, if there is condition is something like `URL is starting with https://example.com`, then it can be easily bypassed with `https://example.com.malicious.website`
+But, if there is condition is something like `URL is starting with https://example.com`, then it can be easily bypassed with `https://example.com.malicious.website`.

 **Others**

-* That the resource type is what was expected
+* Check that the resource type is what was expected
 * ...

 </div><div>